Dear Parents and Carers

 We hope you have all had a great summer, rested and ready for the year ahead.
-The Year 1 team have closely worked together to plan an exciting first half term for the children.
+All of the Year 1 team have closely worked together to plan an exciting first half term for the children.
 We are looking forward to getting to know your child.

 The first half of the term is a transitional period from the Foundation Stage.
-The children continue to have access to the Early Years curriculum with a gentle easing into the National Curriculum by half term.
-Research has shown, and it is now widely recognised, that this approach allows the children to adapt to formal learning in a relaxed and enjoyable way.
+The children continue to have access to free flow play in the afternoons with a gentle easing into the National Curriculum.

 Topics taught this first half term

-This half term we are studying two books, Beegu by Alexis Deacon and Amazing Grace by Mary Hoffman.
-The children will be looking at the characters and the topics covered in these texts, such as friendship and family.
-We will be using these books as a starting point to create our work.
+The book we are studying this half term is Beegu, by Alexis Deacon.
+The children will be looking at the characters and the topics covered in this text, such as friendship and loneliness.
+We will be using this book as a starting point to create our work.

-We cannot stress enough the importance of reading with your child every day for at least 10 minutes.
-Reading books will be changed on a Monday and the children will choose a story book to take home on a Friday.
-Please ensure your child's reading record is in their book bag every day, signed and dated - there is a space for a comment if you would like.
-Books will not be changed if the reading records are not signed.
+We cannot stress enough the importance of reading with your child every day.
+Reading books will be changed on a Monday and Wednesday, and the children will choose a story book to take home on a Friday.
+Please ensure your child's reading book is in their book bag every day, signed and dated - there is a space for a comment if you would like.
 When sharing books, encourage your child to discuss the pictures and words, to share what they like and dislike about a story, sound out decodable words and draw their attention to the use of full stops and capital letters - this will support their progress in reading.

-Maths will be taught every day and we will start by focusing on 'Place Value' - sorting, ordering and counting objects and numbers to 10, including one more/less than a number, introducing mathematical symbols and problem solving.
+In maths we will start by focusing on 'Place Value' - sorting, ordering and counting objects and numbers to 10 and 20, including one more/less than a number, introducing mathematical symbols and problem solving.
 You can help your child by observing numbers in the world around them (shops, transport etc), counting and sorting objects at home, counting on and back from a number, asking problem solving questions e.g. we have 3 plates for 6 people, are there enough plates, how many more do we need?